 If you work more than five days per week, your statutory entitlement still remains at 5.6 weeks.

 An employer has the right to include bank holidays within the Statutory Holiday Allowance.
-You may be forced to take bank holidays off as annual leave, or may be required to work on these days.
+You may be forced to take bank holidays off as annual leave, or may be required to work on bank holidays.
 This will be stipulated in your employment contract.

-When you can start using your annual leave depends on each employer.
-Many workers are entitled to their Statutory Holiday Allowance as soon as they start a job, while others may be given access to their leave spread out across the first year.
+When you can start using your holiday allowance depends on your employer.
+Most of us are entitled to their Statutory Holiday Allowance as soon as they start a job, while others may be given access to annual holiday entitlement spread out across the first year.

 New annual leave entitlement often begins on the anniversary of your start date, but in other cases, it could commence from a new calendar year.
 Again, this will be detailed in an employment contract.